 My dear Mr. Sauer:

 I have addressed this letter to reach you after all the formalities of your separation from active service are completed.
-I have done so because, without formally but as clearly as I know how to say it, I want the Navy’s pride in you, which it is my privilege to express, to reach into your civil life and to remain with you always.
+I have done so because, without formally but as clearly as I know how to say it, I want the Navy’s pride in you, which it is my privilege to express, to reach into your civilian life and to remain with you always.